bnomei/autoloader-for-kirby/README.md

 #### Notes

-- Loading translations from yaml or json files is added by this package and not originally part of kirby core.
+- Loading translations from YAML or JSON files are added by this package and is not originally part of Kirby core.
 - The `classes` autoloader is very basic.
-Using a custom array with kirby's `load()`-helper or composers psr-4 autoloading is recommended.
+It is recommended that you use a custom array with Kirby's `load()` helper or composers psr-4 autoloading.
 - The `routes` and `apiRoutes` autoloader is based on code from @tobimori and needs a file structure similar to Next.js [see examples](https://github.com/bnomei/autoloader-for-kirby/blob/main/tests/site/plugins/routastic).
 - Blueprints loaded from classes need the [kirby-blueprints](https://github.com/bnomei/kirby-blueprints) plugin